Filipmok-agh/Traffic-lights/README.md

 - **Testing**: JUnit

 ## Running the Application
-To run the application and tests in Docker, follow these steps:
+To run the application follow these steps:
 1. **Clone the repository**:
    ```bash
    git clone https://github.com/Filipmok-agh/Traffic-lights.git